 The Community Bank network was a first mover in Australia with its unique social enterprise model.
 The first Community Bank opened its doors in 1998, and since then, the network has grown to 307 Community Bank branches.

-The network represents a diverse cross-section of Australia with 240 social enterprises, 70,000+ shareholders, 1600+ volunteer Directors, 1600+ staff and 905,000 customers located in metro, regional, rural and remote locations across the country.
-It's not uncommon to visit a country town and see the Community Bank logo affixed to public amenities; at the front of schools, and on the perimeter of sporting clubs - such is the breadth and depth of our investments over the years.
+The network represents a diverse cross-section of Australia with 240 social enterprises, 70,000+ shareholders, 1600+ volunteer directors, 1600+ staff and 905,000 customers located in metro, regional, rural and remote locations across the country.

-The Community Bank network invests via grants, donations and sponsorships that connect with and care for generations of Australians.
-Funding programs range from sport, scholarships and school programs, through to community groups, cultural organisations and local councils.
-The Community Bank influence further extends to facilitating and attracting other partners to help subsidise much needed community projects.
+The Community Bank network creates impact though grants, donations and sponsorships that connect with and care for generations of Australians.
+Network investment ranges from sport, scholarships and school programs, through to community groups, cultural organisations and local councils.
+We also facilitate and attract partnerships to help support much needed community projects.